 Market forces are increasing interregional rig mobilisation activities, predominately for offshore drilling rigs but also accommodation units (floating hotels).
 Since January 2021, Vysus Group has been supporting an increased demand for rig mobilisation services of 20-40%.
 In a challenging economic climate for the oil and gas sector, the supply of rigs outstrips demand.
 Forbes reports the lowest weekly tally of drilling rigs in the Gulf of Mexico for two decades.
 The situation is exacerbated by the trend for shorter drilling campaigns, typically from four to five years in length to a matter of months today.

 Established operators and new market entrants want good units to hire that are ready to operate in their project’s region, wherever that basin is located.
 Knowing that a rig will meet the regulatory regime without costly delay to a schedule is fundamental to success.
 Turnaround timings can be tight, especially when campaigns are short or weather windows to reach a field are restricted.
-For a rig owner seeking to move an asset to win a contract, guaranteeing swift compliance will mean a higher score against the selection criteria.
+For a rig owner seeking to move an asset to win a contract, guaranteeing swift compliance will mean a higher score against the selection criteria in the rig procurement process.

 How does an owner considering, or about to invest in, mobilising their rig elsewhere best navigate what’s needed from a regulatory perspective?
 Our asset-owning clients face three key issues.